mani-arjunan/git-clone-cli/README.md

 - you can also run it with docker run -e HOME=$HOME -e GH_TOKEN="VALUE" -e CLONE_DIR="VALUE" mani210305/git-clone-cli.
 (-it is required, since the application get lot of inputs from stdin)

-I have created this script to not forget my golang knowledge, coz it's been very very long time on working golang professionally, am stuck with this mf js rn.
+I have created this script to not forget my golang knowledge, coz it's been very very long time on working golang professionally, am stuck with this mf js rn, nthg special engineering or any blazingly fast algorithms are used, just a plain api call wrapper to the stdout.

 > **_NOTE:_**  Created fully by mani! not by any gpt, claude or grok dumbass's, with this in mind code may have O(n^2) of bugs, <br/>
 > Feel free to roast it, review it, find bugs etccc